RatJuggler/advent-of-code/2020/README.md

 Java to the maximum!
 I liked this one's mix of parsing and puzzle and ended up creating six additional classes whilst solving it.

 ##### Day 17: Conway Cubes
-I completed this but not happy with my solution.
+I completed this, but I wasn't happy with my solution, so I went back and completely rewrote it.
+I'd started by trying to simulate an arbitrarily large volume of space but this was very inefficient and unwieldy.
+Just working with a list of the cube positions, and the offset positions they affect is actually much simpler, the hardest part is actually generating the offset combinations to try.

 ##### Day 18: Operation Order
 Took me a while to get my expression parser going properly using a tree structure but got there in the end.
 Certainly room for